STAWKEYE/LightningNodeStats/README.md

 		Stats below Bandwidth chart: Your largest capacity in each direction, and current price of BTC in USD.

 	Channel Watchlist
-		A list of "problem" channels that are in any state other than NORMAL
+		A list of "problem" channels that are in any state other than NORMAL.
 		SINCE: How long the channel has been in the current state.
 			This is only the earliest date as seen by the spreadsheet.
 It isn't reading network data to get this figure.
 		LOCKED FUNDS: The amount of funds (in USD) on your side of this problem channel.